Prehistoric warfare: Paleolithic

 Some scientists argue that humans have a predisposition for violence.
-Chimpanzees, the great apes genetically closest to humans, are known to wage wars over territories and resources.
+Chimpanzees, one of the great apes genetically closest to humans, are known to wage wars over territories and resources.

 According to cultural anthropologist and ethnographer Raymond C. Kelly, population density among the earliest hunter-gatherer societies of Homo erectus was probably low enough to avoid armed conflict.
 The development of the throwing-spear and ambush hunting techniques required cooperation, which made potential violence between hunting parties very costly.
 The need to prevent competition for resources by maintenance of low population densities may have accelerated the migration out of Africa of H. erectus some 1.8 million years ago as a natural consequence of conflict avoidance.

 Hypotheses which suggest that genocidal violence may have caused the extinction of the Neanderthals have been offered by several authors, including Jared Diamond and Ronald Wright.
 The hypothesis that early humans violently replaced Neanderthals was first proposed by French paleontologist Marcellin Boule (the first person to publish an analysis of a Neanderthal) in 1912.
 However, several scholars have formed alternative theories as to why the Neanderthals died out, and there is no clear consensus as to what caused their extinction within the current scientific community.

 Raymond C. Kelly believes that this period of "Paleolithic warlessness" persisted until well after the appearance of Homo sapiens some 315,000 years ago, ending only at the occurrence of economic and social shifts associated with sedentism, when new conditions incentivized organized raiding of settlements.